-Your postal code is required (Just the postal code where you reside)
+A postal code is required (Just the postal code where you reside)

 When you have the above information ready, proceed to the CRA My Account page.

-1. Navigate to the CRA My Account Page – Click here to access the link.
+1. Navigate to the “CRA My Account” registration page – Click here to access the link

-2. Next, Click On the CRA register button on the CRA My Account Login page.
+2. Next, Click On the “CRA Register” button on the CRA My Account Login page

-If you haven’t filed your taxes yet or new to Canada without a Tax Return yet, no need to worry.
+If you haven’t filed your taxes yet or are new to Canada without a Tax Return yet, no need to worry.
 You need to enter “0” in the Tax information field.

 After filling out all these details correctly click on the Next button.